sorbet/sorbet/website/docs/highlight-untyped.md

   will go back to it.
 If there was no "previous" setting chosen via the Configure command, then `Nowhere` will toggle to `Everywhere` and `Everywhere`/`Everywhere but tests` will toggle to `Nowhere`.

+  After toggling, the new setting will be logged in the "Sorbet" output window.

 - Set the `"sorbet.highlightUntyped": ...` setting in the VS Code preferences.
   This changes the _default_ setting--values chosen with the Configure and